The purpose of this site is to give you the latest information and insight into the world of female autism.

 That said, it’s a problem we have to work hard to fix.
 Together.
 And the time is now.

 Individuals presenting with the female autism phenotype are frequently misdiagnosed with borderline personality disorder, bipolar disorder, or similar.
 While these conditions can co-exist, they are rare.
-Autistic females almost always have some problem with anxiety and/or depression.
+Autistic females often experience co-occurring anxiety and/or depression.
 Many have long-standing PTSD.

 Since suicide and severe depression are exceedingly common in this population, it is up to you — the healthcare professional — to be as informed as possible about autism in females.